 - Chemicals Our chemicals segment is operated through our majority control of Kronos.
 Kronos is a leading global producer and marketer of value-added titanium dioxide pigments ("TiO2"), a base industrial product used in a diverse range of customer applications and end-use markets, including coatings, plastics, paper, food, cosmetics, inks, textile fibers, rubber, pharmaceuticals, glass, ceramics and other industrial and consumer markets. - Component Products We operate in the component products industry through our majority control of CompX.
 CompX is a leading manufacturer of engineered components utilized in a variety of applications and industries.
 CompX manufactures engineered components that are sold to a variety of industries including office furniture, recreational transportation (including boats), mailboxes, toolboxes, home appliances, banking equipment, vending equipment and computer related equipment.
 CompX has production facilities in North America and Asia. - Waste Management WCS is our subsidiary which operates a West Texas facility for the processing, treatment, storage and disposal of a broad range of low-level radioactive, hazardous, toxic and other wastes.
 WCS obtained a byproduct disposal license in 2008 and began disposal operations at this facility in October 2009.
-In January 2009 WCS received a low-level radioactive waste ("LLRW") disposal license, which was signed in September 2009.
-Construction of the Compact and Federal LLRW disposal facilities began in January 2011.
-Construction of the Compact LLRW facility was substantially complete in November 2011, and the Federal LLRW disposal facility was substantially complete in February 2012.
-The Compact LLRW disposal facility was fully certified and operational in April 2012, and we expect with the Federal LLRW site will be fully certified and operational later in the third quarter of 2012.
+WCS received a low-level radioactive waste ("LLRW") disposal license in September 2009.
+The Compact LLRW disposal facility was fully certified and operational in April 2012, and the Federal LLRW site was fully certified and operational in September 2012.